Jennie's net worth: Exploring the BLACKPINK star's earnings, brand deals and more

 When BLACKPINK’s Jennie is not trotting the globe, you can find her residing in a luxurious abode in the UN Village in Seoul’s Hannam-dong area.
 Also, home to BTS’ Suga, EXO’s BaekHyun, Kang Daniel, G-Dragon and more South Korean elites, the affluent neighbourhood is famously called ‘Beverly Hills of South Korea’.

 Jennie Kim reportedly lives in a two-storey property which spans 4,628 square feet.
 It has four bedrooms and three bathrooms, boasting exquisite interiors, which Jennie gave a sneak peek into in one of her YouTube videos.
-The property is estimated to be between USD 4.9 million and USD 5.8 million.
+The property is estimated to be between USD 4.9 million and USD 5.8 million (INR 40 crore and 47 crore approx.).

 Jennie’s car collection: Porsche Taycan, Lamborghini Huracan and more